bijanmehr/bijanmehr.github.io/index.md

 published: true
 ---

-A highly motivated researcher/ system designer/ mechatronics engineer, fan of open source manifestation, part time maker, robotic lover, AI and ML enthusiast, I do love puzzles and challenges.
-Currently looking for exciting PhD positions
+I'm a mechatronics engineer and roboticist with a passion for solving complex, real-world engineering problems in creative ways using my expertise in systems design and engineering.
+My love of puzzles and challenges inspires me to explore the cutting-edge of hardware and software integration, particularly in the exciting field of cyber-physical systems.
+With a hacker mindset, I enjoy using unconventional methods to tackle tough problems, whether it's through AI and ML techniques, hardware hacking, or designing innovative tools and gadgets.
+I'm a firm believer in the power of open-source collaboration, and I love sharing my knowledge and experience with others.
+I'm a self-directed learner and thrive on mastering new skills and technologies.
+Right now, I'm eager to take my career to the next level by starting my PhD as soon as possible.

 ## Interests
-Complex Systems, Cyber-physical System, System Engineering, Cyber Security, Robotics, Autonomous Systems, Computer Vision, AI, ML
+Complex Systems, Cyber-physical System, System Engineering, Robotics, Autonomous Systems, Computer Vision, AI, ML

 ## Education